 We know when planning our Italy road trip, choosing which route to take was difficult.
 The choices of what to see and do can make planning the road trip an interesting exercise.
-So, if you are looking for some wonderful places to spend your time, then this road trip of northeast Italy will have you wanting to visit and explore.
+So, if you are looking for some travel destinations to spend your time, then this road trip of northeast Italy will have you wanting to visit and explore.

 At the end of our 10-country 10-night road trip from North Germany to Italy we spent 2 days in the northeast of Italy.
 With our next trip planned to visit the Balkans, we wanted to visit northeast Italy again.

 We have put together an overview of some places to inspire you, when planning your Italy road trip.
 Trieste, Treviso, Padua, Ravenna, Bologna and Modena (Venice and Verona will be visited at another time).